reg-viz/reg-suit/README.md

 Install and configure reg-suit and plugins into your project.

 - `--use-yarn` : By the default cli installs packages using `npm`.
 If you prefer yarn pkg, turn this option on.
+- `--use-yarn-ws` : If you use yarn workspace, turn this option on.

 ### `prepare` command